openhab/openhab-addons/bundles/org.openhab.binding.foobot/README.md

 | apiKeyLimitRemaining | Number    | The remaining number of API requests for today

-The AirQuality senors information that is retrieved is available as these channels:
+The AirQuality sensors information that is retrieved is available as these channels:

 | Channel ID        | Item Type            | Description
 |-------------------|----------------------|---------------------------------------------